open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 In this step, your goal is to create, comment on, and resolve GitHub issues to improve our Markdown Wiki.
 Here's what you'll need to do:

-1. **Create Issues**: Create 3 new issues in our GitHub repository regarding Software Engineering Intern First Steps.
-Each issue should be clear and focus on a specific problem or improvement. **Ensure that at least one issue addresses content reduction, such as dead links, repetitive content, excessive detail, or the potential to reference external official documentation.**
+1. **Create Issues**:
+   - Create 3 new issues in our GitHub repository regarding Software Engineering Virtual Intern First Steps or [Planet User Manual](#!pages/manual/planet/overview.md).
+   - Each issue should focus on a specific problem or improvement.
+     - Ensure that **at least one issue** addresses content reduction, such as dead links, repetitive content, excessive detail, or the potential to reference external official documentation in Mobile Intern First Steps.
+     - Ensure that **at least one issue** is about populating or improving the [Planet User Manual](#!pages/manual/planet/overview.md) page.
 2. **Comment on Issues**: Provide helpful comments on at least 3 existing issues that you did not create.
 This could be to provide feedback, suggest solutions, ask questions, or clarify the issue.

 3. **Resolve Issues with Pull Requests**: Resolve the 3 issues by making the necessary changes in separate branches derived from `master` in your repository, and submit a distinct pull request for each one.